Banq-Development/hedgehog-whitepaper/README.md

 # hedgehog-whitepaper
-The white paper for hedgehog a decentralized hedging protocol
+The white paper for hedgehog a decentralized hedging protocol.